 Leather-working had been important part of nomadic peoples’ lives.
-The artifacts of ornamented leatherwork found in Pazyryk (Siberian Permafrost, Altai Mountains) date back to 6th-3d centuries BC and exemplify the lifestyle and crafts of turkic people of steppe who had roamed the territories of modern Russia, Mongolia and countries of Central Asia.
+The artifacts of ornamented leatherwork found in Pazyryk (Siberian Permafrost, Altai Mountains) date back to 4th century BCE and exemplify the lifestyle and crafts of turkic people of steppe who had roamed the territories of modern Russia, Mongolia and countries of Central Asia.

-Semi-tribal turkic Tatars (Volga Bulgars) had settled by the banks of Volga and Kama rivers in the 7th-8th centuries and established a sovereign state of Volga Bulgaria.
-Volga Bulgars (ancestors of the modern (Volga) Tatars inherited the skillfulness, craftiness and creativity from the nomads and got extremely proficient at all levels of leather crafting: from processing hides to producing exceptional footwear.
+Semi-nomadic turkic Tatars (Volga Bulgars) had settled by the banks of Volga and Kama rivers in the 7th century CE and had established a sovereign state of Volga Bulgaria.
+Volga Bulgars (ancestors of the modern Tatars) inherited the skillfulness, craftiness and creativity from the nomads and got extremely proficient at all levels of leather crafting: from processing hides to producing exceptional footwear.
 They became successful traders exchanging leather goods throughout Asia and Europe for many centuries.

 Written sources, dating back to the 13th century, mention beautiful boots made from the soft and aromatic leather called “bulgari” (named after Volga Bulgaria – the state they were produced).
 Historical documents state the popularity of the leather footwear and the large scale of the leather manufacturing in Kazan Khanate (mid 15th-16th centuries)– the state that had inherited the territory, traditions, customs of Volga Bulgaria and had incorporated cultural features of the Golden Horde that became part of Volga Tatars’ lifestyle between mid 13th and 14th centuries.
 In 1552, Kazan Khanate was conquered and turned into Kazan province of Czardom of Russia.